OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function startOrAttachBatch(callback)

-**Description**:<p align="justify">If a DSU is already in batch mode, invoking startOrAttachBatch() generates a new "virtual batch."
-This virtual batch has no side effects other than to specify that commitBatch() will execute successfully only if all current batches are closed.</p>
+**Description**: If a DSU is already in batch mode, invoking startOrAttachBatch() generates a new "virtual batch."
+This virtual batch has no side effects other than to specify that commitBatch() will execute successfully only if all current batches are closed.
 The callback also returns a batchId that can be used with cancelBatch pr commitBatch.